Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 From Judith Singer to Opal Williams, the gripping stories behind these female killers' crimes are all available for streaming.

-“Snapped” is about to celebrate a momentous birthday, the big 500.
-That means there will be 500 episodes worth of compelling stories that explore the lives and motives of women who have killed.
+In recent years, “Snapped” celebrated a momentous birthday, the big 500.
+That means there have been over 500 episodes worth of compelling stories that explore the lives and motives of women who have killed.

 “Snapped” is Oxygen's longest-running original series and one of the most successful true-crime shows ever.
 Since the show’s debut in 2004, "Snapped" has enraptured millions of viewers with in-depth investigations, first-hand interviews and intimate looks into the minds of female murderers.

-“We always look forward to milestones, but there is something extra special about this one,” Rod Aissa, executive vice president, Original Programming at Oxygen Media, said last month.
+“We always look forward to milestones, but there is something extra special about this one,” Rod Aissa, executive vice president, Original Programming at Oxygen Media, said of the occasion in 2022.
 “The captivating stories featured in this series have kept true-crime junkies coming back week after week, and before you knew it we were at 500.”